-We start reviewing files for fall semester admission in early February.
+We start reviewing files for fall semester admission in early January.
 We do not admit Ph.D. candidates to start course work at mid-academic year (January).
-Our recommended date for receiving all application materials is January 1.
+Our recommended date for receiving all application materials is February 1.
 When your file is complete in all respects, it will be reviewed by the School of Accountancy faculty for their decision.
 An on-campus interview is recommended.
-Final decisions on admission are normally made in mid-April.
+Final decisions on admission are normally made in mid-March.

 School Admission Requirements

 Academic transcripts that showcase excellent grades.
 Transcript instructions for both domestic and international students can be found in the “Review Admission Process” tab above.

 GMAT score or equivalent GRE.
 We do not waive the GMAT/GRE exam requirement.

 Three letters of recommendation

 - Your area of interest in accounting